Limited-time offer: Switch to Nextiva today and get up to 12 months free*

 Nextiva VoIP pricing plans

-Nextiva offers advanced functionality, with reliable features that can help you with all of your company’s phone system needs.
-Nextiva also offers attractive annual discounts to keep your VoIP costs low.
+Nextiva offers advanced functionality with dependable features that support your company’s complete phone system needs.
+The platform also provides attractive annual discounts that keep your VoIP costs low.

 Ooma pricing